 Homeowners in Arkansas need to be especially cautious about foundation issues.
 With the frequent changes in climate that we experience, the soil in Arkansas will fluctuate depending on how much moisture is present.
 Soil with excess water will expand and create pressure against your foundation walls, while dehydrated soil can cause movement and cracking.
 Over time, your foundation may show signs of settlement and sinking.
 Soil movement isn't the only thing that can cause foundation sinking and settlement.
 Some other things that can cause foundation failure include:

-- Landscaping: If your trees or plants are placed too close to your foundation, their roots can grow under your home and push up against it
+- Landscaping: If trees or plants are placed too close to your foundation, their roots can grow under your home and push up against it.

-- Poor drainage: If your gutters are clogged or your downspouts are too short, excess water can pool up around your foundation and find it's way in
+- Poor drainage: If the gutters are clogged or the downspouts are too short, excess water can pool up around the foundation and find its way in.

 How to Fix a Sinking Foundation in Little Rock, Arkansas

 The team at Airlift Concrete Experts is incredibly knowledgeable about foundation settlement in Arkansas, and we have solutions that will fit your needs and budget.
-We are proud to offer steel piers, which are considered to be one of the best underpinning products on the market today.
-Not only will they provide your foundation with long lasting support, but they also work to prevent future foundation settlement.
 Give Airlift Concrete Experts a call today to learn more about how we can give you a steady foundation and a healthy home.